Skip to main content

 Uses of plasma:

-Fresh frozen plasma is in the List of Essential Medicines (ELD) according to WHO.
-It is essential in the treatment of blood loss due to any cause, maybe trauma or surgery.
-It is also vital in the treatment of many serious diseases.
+According to WHO, fresh frozen plasma is on the List of Essential Medicines (ELD).
+It is essential in treating blood loss due to any cause, such as trauma or surgery, and vital in treating many serious diseases.

-Plasma therapy: plasma collected from a person who has recovered from a viral or any infection develops antibodies to the causative pathogens.
-In convalescent plasma therapy, his plasma is transfused to a patient to help him to recover.
-This therapy is ‘convalescent plasma therapy.
+Plasma therapy: Plasma collected from a person who has recovered from a viral or any infection develops antibodies to the causative pathogens.
+In convalescent plasma therapy, plasma is transfused to a patient to help him recover.
+This therapy is convalescent plasma therapy.
 This transfusion provides antibodies to the sufferer with weak immunity.

-Convalescent plasma therapy was considered beneficial, but studies proved it is not an effective treatment method in Covid-19; therefore, it is not recommended to treat COVID-19’.
+Convalescent plasma therapy was considered beneficial, but studies proved it is not an effective treatment method for COVID-19; therefore, it is not recommended.

 Simulated body fluid(SBF) has the same ion concentration as plasma and is used in metallic implants', gene delivery, and surface modification.